-The Parish Profile is your opportunity to paint a picture of your parish(es) so that interested applicants gain a realistic understanding of what you are like and the sort of incumbent that you need.
+The Parish Profile is your opportunity to paint a picture of your parish(es) so that interested applicants gain a realistic understanding of what the parish is like and the sort of incumbent that you need.
 It is a more descriptive document than the parish fact sheet.
 It allows you to analyse what is happening in your church and what developments you would like to see.
 Many parishes include photographs to make the document interesting to potential applicants.
+Please be mindful that whilst it is great to have photos included, especially showing people, so that the candidate knows they already have a congregation, if children are included there must be parental permissions in place as it'll be going onto the diocesan website.

-It is difficult for a whole PCC to produce such a document; so it is sensible if the PCC delegates the task to a small group.
+It is difficult for a whole PCC to produce such a document; so, it is sensible if the PCC delegates the task to a small group.
 In due course they should bring to the PCC a draft document for comment and ratification.

 If your benefice is formed of more than one parish, then you will need to decide, in consultation with the Rural Dean, how best to present yourselves.
-One possibility is to submit individual Parish Factsheets, but create one joint profile for the united benefice.
+One possibility is to submit individual Parish Factsheets but create one joint profile for the united benefice.
 In other words, to write a 'Benefice Profile' as opposed to a 'Parish Profile'.
 If you prefer to submit individual Parish Profiles, as well as individual Parish Factsheets, that is equally fine.
+However, you will need to agree on one Role Description.